meditate.com.au

 • The Goal: A tactical reset during high-stress transitions.

-• The Guide: 1.
-Stop what you are doing.
-2. Take a breath.
-3. Observe your internal state (What are you thinking?
+• Observe your internal state (What are you thinking?
 What are you feeling?).
-4. Proceed with intention.

 Summary: The Mastery of Attention

-Mindfulness is not about achieving a state of “perpetual calm.”
+Mindfulness is not about achieving a state of perpetual calm.
 It is about the mastery of your own attention.
-By utilizing the Decentering Effect (Oxford Science) and the Sensory Grounding (Clinical Science) protocols, you move from being a passive passenger in your own mind to being the active driver.
+By utilizing the Decentering Effect and the Sensory Grounding protocols, you move from being a passive passenger in your own mind to being the active driver.

 Master Your Attention